 Header Row in Excel

 Microsoft Excel sheet has the capacity to hold a million rows with a numeric or text dataset in it.

-Row header or Row heading is the gray-colored column located on the left side of column 1 in the worksheet which contains the numbers (1, 2, 3, etc.) where it helps out to identify each row in the worksheet.
-Whereas column header is the gray-colored row, usually it will be letters (A, B, C, etc.) which helps out to identify each column in the worksheet.
+Row header or Row heading is the gray-colored column located on the left side of column 1 in the worksheet, which contains the numbers (1, 2, 3, etc.) where it helps out to identify each row in the worksheet.
+Whereas the column header is the gray-colored row, it will usually be letters (A, B, C, etc.), which helps identify each column in the worksheet.

-Usually, a combination of column letters and the row numbers helps out to create cell references Row header will help you out to identify individual cells which are located at the intersection point between a column and row in a worksheet in excel.
+Usually, a combination of column letters and row numbers helps out to create cell references.
+Row header will help you identify individual cells located at the intersection point between a column and row in a worksheet in excel.

-Header rows are the label rows which contain information that helps you out to identify the content of a particular column in a worksheet.
+Header rows are the label rows containing information that helps you identify the content of a particular column in a worksheet.

 How to turn the Header Row on or off in Excel?

 Row headers in excel will always be visible all the time, even when you scroll the column data sets or values towards the right in the worksheet.